-Chairman: Stanley H. Ryan (INED, replacing Robert C. Nicholson (INED) who retired after 2023 AGM) Members: Alexander H.Y.K.
-Cheung (NED, retired in January 2024), Kirsi K. Tikka (INED), Irene Waage Basili (INED, appointed in April 2023) and Mats H. Berglund (NED, appointed in January 2024)
+Chairman: Stanley H. Ryan (INED)

+Members: Irene Waage Basili (INED), Kirsi K. Tikka (INED) and Mats H. Berglund (NED, appointed in January 2024)

 - 1. Review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board at least annually and make recommendations on any proposed changes to the Board to complement the Group's corporate strategy. - 2.
 Report to the Board on compliance with the Stock Exchange's rules and guidelines on Board composition from time to time. - 3.
 Review the implementation and effectiveness of the Board Diversity Policy on an annual basis and make recommendations to the Board where appropriate. - 4.
 Identify individuals suitably qualified to become Board members and make recommendations to the Board on the selection of individuals nominated for directorship. - 5.
-Assess the independence of the Company's INEDs. - ..... - 6.
-Make recommendation to the Board on the appointment or re-appointment of Directors and succession planning for Directors, in particular the Chairman and the Chief Executive Officer based on an evaluation of scope and responsibility of the position and the advice from external recruitment consultants if considered appropriate. - 7.
+Assess the independence of the Company's INEDs. - Make recommendation to the Board on the appointment or re-appointment of Directors and succession planning for Directors, in particular the Chairman and the Chief Executive Officer - 7.
 Review annually the implementation and effectiveness of mechanisms that ensures independent views and input are available to the Board, and make recommendations on proposed changes to the Board where appropriate.

-The Nomination Committee held two meetings during the year and together with e-mail communication, the work undertaken included the following:
+The Nomination Committee held three meetings during the year and together with e-mail communication, the work undertaken included the following:

-- review of the structure, size and composition of the Board; - review of the Board Diversity Policy and Nomination Policy; - review of the Board's succession plan and update on the strategy of INED renewal program; - engagement of an external advisor for the INED selection process and involvement in the interview process leading to the recommendation to the Board the appointment of Mr. Alexandre Emery as INED and Mr. Mats Berglund as a NED; - assessment of the independence of the Company's INEDs; and - recommendation to the Board the (a) reconstitution of the Board Committees and (b) establishment and membership of the Sustainability Committee.
+- review of the structure, size and composition and tenure of the Board; - review of the composition of the Board Committees; - review of the Board skills matrix and the implementation and effectiveness of the Board Diversity Policy; - review of the Board's succession plan and the strategy for INED renewal program; - engagement of an external advisor for the INED selection process and involvement in the interview process of best candidates, leading to the recommendation to the Board for the appointments of Ms. Kalpana Desai and Ms. Wang Xiaojun Heather as INEDs; and - assessment of the independence of the Company's INEDs.